radzionc/increaser/prompts/context.md

 App has an "Info" page that serves as a knowledge base for the app.
 It has articles for each primary tool explaining how to use it and why it's beneficial.
 Each article has a following order: a title, a first paragraph, an embedded YouTube video, and the content.

+## Demo User

+In the explanation videos and landing page we display a data for a demo user that should resonate with the user.
+We have a profile of a remote software engineer making good money, developing his own projects, and having a fulfilling life.

 # Data

 The user can export their data as a JSON file.